jon-jacky/PyModel/samples/Socket/README.txt

 the combinations of arguments that satisfy the enabling condition in the current state.
 PyModel considers all satisfying combinations and chooses one (at random, or optionally guided by a strategy defined by the programmer).

-Usually the enabling condition can be satisfied by a large range of argument values, but the actual argument values that are used must be drawn from a *parameter generator*, a collection defined by the programmer.
-A parameter generator must be defined for each argument of each action.
-The parameter generator might be a fixed collection that is defined when the model program is written, or it might be computed from the model program state each time an argument value is needed.
-The parameter generators are defined separately from the enabling conditions, so they provide a convenient way to control the potential nondeterminism offered by the enabling conditions.
-An enabling condition might permit a large range of argument values, but the parameter generator can limit it to a few, or just one.
+Usually the enabling condition can be satisfied by a large range of argument values, but the actual argument values that are used must be drawn from a *domain*, a collection defined by the programmer.
+A domain must be defined for each argument of each action.
+The domain might be a fixed collection that is defined when the model program is written, or it might be a *state-dependent domain* computed from the model program state each time an argument value is needed.
+The domains are defined separately from the enabling conditions, so they provide a convenient way to restrict the potential nondeterminism offered by the enabling conditions.
+An enabling condition might permit a large range of argument values, but the domain can limit it to a few, or just one.

-It is typical for the enabling conditions and parameter generators to permit several different actions to be enabled in a given state;
-again, PyModel chooses one (at random or according to a programmed strategy).
+It is typical for the enabling conditions and domains to permit several different actions to be enabled in a given state.
+PyModel chooses one of these actions (at random or according to a programmed strategy).
 In this way, a model program can exhibit nondeterminism regarding which action is executed, not just which argument values are used.

-Enabling conditions and parameter generators can also represent nondeterministic outcomes from actions.
-This is accomplished by coding each operation (here, each function call in the implementation) as *two* actions in the model program.
+Enabling conditions and domains can also represent nondeterministic outcomes from actions.
+This is accomplished by coding each operation (in this model, each function call in the implementation) as *two* actions in the model program.
 For example, the send function in the implementation is represented by send_call and send_return actions in the model program.
 An action modeled in this style, where the start and finish of the operation (here, the function call and its return) are coded as two separate actions in the model, is called a *split action*.
 Both start and finish actions in a split action require an enabling condition (if either is omitted, that part of the action is considered to be enabled always).
 Split actions never have return values.
-Instead, the return value (or values) of the modeled action are coded as arguments of the finish action.
-So where the implemention has n = c.send(msg) and msg = s.recv(bufsize), the model has send_call(msg) then send_return(n), and recv_call(bufsize) and recv_return(msg).
-Therefore, nondeterministic action outcomes can be represented by coding the enabling conditions and parameter generators for the finish actions.
+Instead, the return value (or values) of the modeled operation are coded as arguments of the finish action.
+So where the implemention has n = c.send(msg) and msg = s.recv(bufsize), the model has a split action with send_call(msg) then send_return(n), and another split action with recv_call(bufsize) and recv_return(msg).
+Therefore, nondeterministic action outcomes can be represented by coding the enabling conditions and domains for the finish actions.
 For example, PyModel can nondeterministically choose values for n (the number of characters acceped by send) and msg (the message returned by recv).
-The enabling conditions for the finish actions are the postconditions for those operations --- which can be nondeterministic, if the programmer desires.
+The enabling conditions for the finish actions are, in effect, the postconditions for those operations --- which can be nondeterministic, if the programmer desires.

-(An alternative way to represent nondeterministic outcomes without split actions would be to write code in the action body that generates a collection of possible results, and then randomly choose one.
-But it turns out to be more convenient, flexible, and general to represent nondeterminism with split actions, enabling conditions, and parameter generators.
+(An alternative way to represent nondeterministic outcomes without split actions would be to write code in the action body that generates a collection of possible results, and then randomly chooses one.
+But it turns out to be more convenient, flexible, and general to represent nondeterminism with split actions, enabling conditions, and domains.
 This is the method that is recommended and supported by PyModel.
 In particular, the PyModel analyzer (the pma program) might overlook nondeterminism that arises in action bodies -- it might omit some of those nondeterministic outcomes from its analyses.)

+Concurrency

 The model exhibits concurrency, like a real socket connection.
 PyModel represents concurrency by interleaving.
 Send and receive